mathematic-inc/lang-tex/README.md

 # lang-tex

- TeX Extension for CodeMirror 6
+This is the TeX extension for CodeMirror 6.